aleksplast/HashTable/README.md

 | No optimization |   16 740 227 454           |   1                | 1                   |
 | Optimization1 |   32 089 240 018           |   0.59                | 0.59                   |

-We can notice significant drawback at programm speed, because of it we will not use this optimization later.
+We can notice significant drawback at programm speed, being wise, we will drop this optimization.

 <details>
 <summary> Additional research for this optimization </summary>